LinelyQwert/infocommgallery/README.md

-yes built using reactjs and vite.
+yes built using reactjs and vite + REACT ROUTER DOM!!!

 Do npm install at root to install dependencies